Jacksprojects/additions/README.md

 # Django Project Config

-This empty django project is an example of how to set up some common code quality tools using `pre-commit`:
+This empty django project is an example of how to set up some common code quality tools using `pre-commit` and `pre-commit-cli`:

 * `black`
 * `curlylint`